- Hoshin Kanri is a visual strategic planning tool that drives strategy execution through company-wide alignment and continuous improvement.

 At this point, you inject more specificity into your strategy.
-What does it look like to achieve those breakthrough objectives?
+What does it take to move toward breakthrough objectives on annual basis?

-The honsi kanri method guides you through building your strategic plan backwards.
-You first identify your end goal and then walk backwards, developing your plan step-by-step until you reach your current state.
+The Hoshin Kanri process guides you through building your strategic plan backward.
+First, you identify your end goal and then walk backward to develop your plan step-by-step until you reach your current state.

-Break down the long term goals into annual increments.
+Break down the long-term goals (your breakthrough objectives) into annual goals.
 Make them specific and measurable.
-Determine the successes you need to accomplish prior to achieving your breakthrough objectives.
+Determine the success you need to accomplish prior to achieving your breakthrough objectives.

 4. Deploy Annual Objectives